FHA vs Conventional Loans:

 How Conventional PMI Works and How It Is Removed

 Private mortgage insurance on conventional loans is provided by private insurance companies (such as MGIC, Radian, Essent, Genworth, and others).
 PMI premiums are risk-based, meaning they vary by the borrower’s credit score, LTV ratio, loan amount, and the required coverage percentage.
-A borrower with a 760 score at 95% LTV might pay a PMI rate of 0.40% annually, while a borrower with a 660 score at the same LTV might pay 1.50% or more .
+A borrower with a 760 score at 95% LTV might pay a PMI rate of 0.40% annually, while Based on published rate cards from major private mortgage insurers, a borrower with a 660 credit score at the same LTV might pay approximately 1.10% to 1.80% or more annually for PMI, depending on the specific insurer and required coverage level

 The Homeowners Protection Act (HPA) of 1998 governs PMI cancellation for conventional loans.
 PMI must be automatically terminated by the servicer when the loan balance reaches 78% of the original purchase price through scheduled amortization.
 Borrowers can request earlier cancellation when the balance reaches 80% of the original value, provided they have a good payment history and can demonstrate the equity position.
 Some lenders allow a new appraisal to establish current market value for PMI removal purposes, which can accelerate removal if the property has appreciated.